Sisterhood in Switzerland: Women-only outdoor activities

 Climbing and mountaineering

-It goes without saying that in a country with highlands as beautiful as Switzerland’s, there are plenty of opportunities to scale some truly magnificent mountains.
-Alongside a wealth of single- and multiple-day climbing courses for all levels, you will find some fun and quirky activities offered by the programme; the experience named ‘Climbing and fondue as the sun goes down’, for example, tells you everything you need to know!
+In a country with highlands as beautiful as Switzerland’s, there are plenty of opportunities to scale some truly magnificent mountains.
+Alongside a wealth of single- and multiple-day climbing courses for all levels, you will find some fun and quirky activities offered by the programme.
+The experience named ‘Climbing and fondue as the sun goes down’, for example, tells you everything you need to know!
 Your guide will lead you as you hike and climb to the summit of secluded Pierre Avoi, where you will enjoy fondue on the mountaintop at sunset; an almost impossibly idyllic experience.

 © Switzerland Tourism/Florence Gross